dive0/c-sharp-unity-independent-study/entries/entry-4.md

             isGrounded = false;
         }

-        //make cursor disappear and appear.
-However, when making the cursor disappear again, have to click on mouse to make it disappear if (Input.GetKeyDown(KeyCode.Escape))
+        //make the cursor disappear and appear.
+However, when making the cursor disappear again, have to click on the mouse to make it disappear if (Input.GetKeyDown(KeyCode.Escape))
         {
             if (ShowCursor == 0)